 In general, if you have cancellation of debt income because your debt is canceled, forgiven, or discharged for less than the amount you must pay, the amount of the canceled debt is taxable and you must report the canceled debt on your tax return for the year the cancellation occurs.
 The canceled debt isn't taxable, however, if the law specifically allows you to exclude it from gross income.
 These specific exclusions will be discussed later.

-After a debt is canceled, the creditor may send you a Form 1099-C Cancellation of Debt, showing the amount of cancellation of debt and the date of cancellation, among other things.
+After a debt is canceled, the creditor may send you a Form 1099-C, Cancellation of Debt PDF showing the amount of cancellation of debt and the date of cancellation, among other things.
 If you received a Form 1099-C showing incorrect information, contact the creditor to make corrections.
+For example, if the creditor is continuing to try to collect the debt after sending you a Form 1099-C, the creditor may not have canceled the debt and, as a result, you may not have income from a canceled debt.
+You should verify with the creditor your specific situation.
+Your responsibility to report the taxable amount of canceled debt as income on your tax return for the year when the cancellation occurs doesn't change whether or not you receive a correct Form 1099-C.

-In general, you must report any taxable amount of a canceled debt as ordinary income from the cancellation of debt on Form 1040 (PDF), U.S. Individual Income Tax Return, Form 1040NR (PDF), U.S. Nonresident Alien Income Tax Return, if the debt is a nonbusiness debt, or an applicable schedule if the debt is a business debt, as explained in Publication 4681 (PDF), Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals).
-You must report the taxable amount of a taxable canceled debt whether or not you receive a Form 1099-C.
+In general, you must report any taxable amount of a canceled debt as ordinary income from the cancellation of debt on Form 1040, U.S. Individual Income Tax Return PDF, Form 1040-SR, U.S. Tax Return for Seniors PDF or Form 1040-NR, U.S. Nonresident Alien Income Tax Return PDF as "other income" if the debt is a nonbusiness debt, or on an applicable schedule if the debt is a business debt.
+See Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals) PDF.

 Amounts that meet the requirements for any of the following exceptions aren't cancellation of debt income.